tondevpy/tondevpy/README.md

 </p>

-I'm a software development enthusiast and currently studying software development analysis at Unicesumar College.
+I'm a software development and currently studying software development analysis at Unicesumar College.
 I started my journey in the programming world when I discovered the magic of turning ideas into reality through code.
 Passionate about web development, I have a special fondness for Django.

 - 🔭 Check out some of my projects (Link to portfolio coming soon)
 - 🌱 Constantly learning and open to new opportunities.